-Conditional Access Policies:
+Conditional Access Policies.

-Conditional Access (CA) Policies are Microsoft Azure-level configurations that set the conditions by which a user (or device) can (or cannot) access resources housed in the tenant.
+Conditional Access (CA) Policies are Microsoft Entra-level configurations that set the conditions by which a user (or device) can (or cannot) access resources housed in the tenant.
 Conditional Access is the mechanism by which, in this scenario, App Protection Policies (APP) are technically enforced which, in turn, requires data to be protected in an isolated, encrypted, and containerized form.
-APPs can be enforced with Conditional Access in Azure to ensure that users will not be able to access organizational data from applications on a personal device unless these protections are in place.
+APPs can be enforced with Conditional Access in Entra to ensure that users will not be able to access organizational data from applications on a personal device unless these protections are in place.

-App Protection Policies:
+App Protection Policies.

-App Protection Policies (APP) are application-level configurations that manipulate the way the configured managed applications on mobile devices interact with organizational data stored in the Microsoft 365/Azure AD Tenant (Commercia, GCC, or GCC High).
+App Protection Policies (APP) are application-level configurations that manipulate the way the configured managed applications on mobile devices interact with organizational data stored in the Microsoft 365/Entra AD Tenant (Commercial, GCC, or GCC High).
 APPs can be implemented to ensure that data being accessed on the personal/unmanaged device is kept in an encrypted, containerized instance within the app and isolated from the rest of the data residing on the device.
 Below is the diagram Microsoft provides to illustrate the APP concept which is directly relevant to many small businesses’ cloud-first/cloud-only use cases:

 How hiring a team of Cyber Experts can help:

 It is recommended that you implement these solutions in order to protect corporate data while also giving the end user the convenience of using their personal devices for work communications with the Outlook and Teams applications.
 Many of our clients have greatly benefited from this approach, but every organization has different internal requirements, budgets, and risk appetites.
-Protecting data in your Microsoft 365/Azure AD tenant is no different.
+Protecting data in your Microsoft 365/Entra AD tenant is no different.